-Simulations For Essential Digital Skills in Prison Learning
+Digital Simulations for Essential Digital Skills in Prison Learning

 Digital

-As an expert in digital education in prisons, we are constantly looking for ways to innovate our provisions and ensure that our learners have the best chance at meaningful employment upon release.
-Having the opportunity to share our projects is really exciting and we hope it helps to create a prison education provision that is fit for the 21st century.
+As an expert in digital education in prisons, Novus is constantly looking for ways to innovate our provision and ensure that our learners have the best chance of meaningful employment upon release.
+Through our wider work in digital learning, including in-cell technology and classroom innovation, we remain focused on improving how learners develop practical digital skills within these constraints.

-Having already developed our Smartphone Simulator, we wanted to explore further and look at the potential of using digital simulations for Essential Digital Skills (EDS) within the Prison Education Framework (PEF), where public protection is a priority.
+Having already developed our Smartphone Simulator, we wanted to explore further the potential of using digital simulations for Essential Digital Skills (EDS) within the Prison Education Framework (PEF), where public protection is a priority.
+Learners can practise key activities such as navigating interfaces, following step-by-step processes, and recognising common prompts.
+This helps build familiarity with everyday digital tools and language.

 The five phases of research included: